-Easy Keto Pancakes made with a cream cheese, egg, and PB Fit Powder mixture came about because I wanted a recipe that did not have a strong egg flavor to them.
-I was amazed at how well these turned out and to me, did not taste eggy at all.
+Easy Keto Pancakes made with almond flour, cream cheese, egg, and PB Fit Powder mixture came about because I wanted a recipe that did not have a strong egg flavor to them.
+I was amazed at how well these turned out and to me and I now can eat pancakes on the keto diet that do not taste eggy at all.
 Even Grumpy enjoyed these pancakes and he is known as the Pancake King in our house!

 To make this recipe you will need: almond flour, cream cheese, eggs, Swerve, PB Fit Powder, butter, baking powder, vanilla, and salt.

 One of the things I have missed on the Keto diet is pancakes.
 This house used to be known as the “pancake house”.
 Grumpy would request pancakes every single weekend!
 I tried a few recipes but found that they just were too eggy for my taste and I needed to remedy that if at all possible